 NAKSA owners, many of whom go on to buy more amplifiers from Aspen for

 The NAKSA 70 product shipment includes:

-Module pcb, with both power amplifier modules and an integrated power
+Module pcb, with both power amplifier modules and an

 You will be supplied with extensive and detailed instructions (with many photographs and diagrams), and full email support and backup.
 You will require only a single 300VA transformer with two secondaries each of 30 volts AC, an IEC power entry socket, a suitable mains switch, speaker binding posts, rubber feet for the case, and an enclosure.
 That's it!

 There are a a few essential components you will need to

 acquire.
 Mostly these are the large, heavy components that are

 A case to mount the components in, some wire, a mains switch and IEC power entry module, a 300VA power supply transformer (ONE required with two independent secondaries, each of 30Vac), rubber feet for the case, speaker binding posts, and several small fasteners.